 Not training a new hire is a play setup for disaster.
 It would be like a football team drafting gifted athletes, not assigning them designated positions, not giving them any coaching and expecting them to win.
 Even veteran players are expected to participate in seasonal training and to continually push themselves to become better at their craft.

 Just as a football team would never assume that athleticism and power alone will win the game, a good sales manager also knows that inexperienced salespeople need training to successfully prospect, persuade and close.

 How to Train Your Dragon High-Drive Salesperson

-She may eventually become frustrated and leave the company, causing tremendous disappointment and wasted potential – not to mention wasted money spent hiring her and lost by not utilizing her correctly.
+They may eventually become frustrated and leave the company, causing tremendous disappointment and wasted potential – not to mention wasted money spent hiring them and lost by not utilizing them correctly.

 So, whether it is through classroom training, ride-a-longs or a combination of both, make sure that your Driven but inexperienced sales hires get the knowledge and nurturing they need to succeed within your company.